nandiniiibansal/Experiment-1/exp12.cpp/exp12_readme.md

 2.)
 Write a c++ program using parameterized constructior.
 3.)
 Write a c++ program using copy constructor.
 4.)
 Write a c++ program for default argument.
+5.)
+Write a c++ program to calculate area of rectangle using class.
+6.)Write a c++ program using deconstructor
 # Theory

 Constructor: